 Some ryokan allow you to reserve the onsen for private bathing (often used by couples or families) - which can get around the issue as you won't ever be sharing the pools with people you do not know.

-Is the Japanese tourism industry about to change its policy on tattoos?
+Is the Japanese Tourism Industry Changing its policy on tattoos?

-As more and more foreigners visit Japan, and as the fashion for tattoos in some Western countries becomes ever more commonplace, and with the massive tourism drive the Japanese government is encouraging ahead of this year’s Rugby World Cup and next year’s 2020 Tokyo Olympics, this specific issue is cropping up repeatedly.
+As more and more foreigners visit Japan, and as the fashion for tattoos in some Western countries becomes ever more commonplace, and with the massive tourism drive the Japanese government is encouraging ahead of last year's Rugby World Cup and the 2020 Tokyo Olympics, this specific issue is cropping up repeatedly.

 The excellent Gaijinpot website has a nicely curated article that pulls together 30 tattoo-friendly onsen.